xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 ### Which languages and environments does the XMTP SDK support?

-The XMTP SDK is written in TypeScript for JavaScript and TypeScript projects.
-It can be used with browser-based frontend frameworks like React and in Node.js.
+The XMTP SDK is [available for multiple languages](sdks-and-tools#sdks), including JavaScript, Flutter, and Swift.

 Have other questions or ideas for future language or environment support?
 Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).